Tabletop gamer glossary / board game glossary

 Clear plastic sleeves to protect cards from wear and tear.
-Some sleeves may have designs or solid colors on the back.
+Some sleeves may have designs or solid colors on the back to help distinguish them.

 A row or collection of cards that sit in front of you.
 These are typically ‘your’ cards (not ‘community’ cards) that typically help only you or hurt only others, and there’s a clear space between these cards and the cards in the middle.